yszxh/CLIProxyAPI/README.md

 English | [中文](README_CN.md)

 A proxy server that provides OpenAI/Gemini/Claude compatible API interfaces for CLI.

-It now also supports OpenAI Codex (GPT models) via OAuth.
+It now also supports OpenAI Codex (GPT models) and Claude Code via OAuth.

 so you can use local or multi‑account CLI access with OpenAI‑compatible clients and SDKs.